ma867/pairprogramming/README.md

 ## Description:
 [Live Link](https://peer-programming.herokuapp.com/)

-App has been deployed with a table descriping the end points.
+App has been deployed with a table describing the end points.